 - Splice x-rays

-Our vegetation management crews have been busy inspecting, maintaining and clearing large areas of trees with high fuel loads and elevated fire risk under and near transmission lines in the Sierra Foothills.
-We’re also using digital technology to identify the trees and other vegetative growth in our service area that pose threats to public safety and to SMUD’s power system reliability.
+Our vegetation management crews have been busy inspecting and maintaining vegetation around SMUD’s power lines.
+We’ve increased clearing of large areas of trees and brush with high fuel loads and elevated fire risk around transmission lines.
+We’re also using digital technology to identify the trees and other vegetative growth around our power lines that could pose threats to public safety and to SMUD’s power system reliability.

 We actively forecast and plan for upcoming work several years in advance to allow adequate levels of staffing and funding for projects to maintain safety and reliability.
 We also look for ways to constantly improve our programs to mitigate fire risk with various tools like real time monitoring weather stations in the UARP and the Sacramento Metropolitan area.